 It’s time to take peace seriously.
 Violence costs the world over $14 trillion annually and affects millions of families.
 Peace research often emphasizes ending conflict, but to promote peace, we need to learn from communities that have sustained harmony over time.
 We should divest in war and invest in peace.

 Source visionofhumanity.org

-The above map illustrates internally peaceful societies, or societies characterized by very little physical aggression among community members and beliefs in nonviolence; nonwarring societies, or communities that do not engage in armed combat; and peace systems, defined as groups of neighboring societies that do not make war with each other.
+The above map illustrates internally peaceful societies, defined as societies characterized by very little physical aggression among community members and beliefs in nonviolence; nonwarring societies, defined as communities that do not engage in armed combat; and peace systems, defined as groups of neighboring societies that do not make war with each other.
 Through archaeological evidence and field visits, anthropologist Douglas P. Fry has spent decades researching the above societies to better understand features of peace.
 More information on these societies can be found in his book, The Human Potential for Peace.